ujwal-akare/3scale_toolbox/docs/openapi.md

 Features:

 * OpenAPI __2.0__ specification (f.k.a. __swagger__)
-* Create a new service.
-New service name will be taken from openapi definition `info.title` field.
-* Update existing service, providing `system_name` optional parameter.
-If service with that `system_name` does not exist, create it first.
-`system_name` can be passed as option parameter and defaults to *info.title* field from openapi spec.
+* Update existing service or create a new one.
+Service's `system_name` can be passed as option parameter and defaults to *info.title* field from openapi spec.
 * Create methods in the 'Definition' section.
 Method names are taken from `operation.operationId` field.
 * Attach newly created methods to the *Hits* metric.
 * All existing *mapping rules* are deleted before importing new API definition.
 Methods not deleted if exist before running the command.
 * Create mapping rules and show them under `API > Integration`.
+* Create ActiveDocs.
 * Perform schema validation.
 * OpenAPI definition resource can be provided by one of the following channels:
   * *Filename* in the available path.